bodrick/awesome/TOPICS.md

 *   [Giorgi/LINQPad.QueryPlanVisualizer](https://github.com/Giorgi/LINQPad.QueryPlanVisualizer) - SQL Server and PostgreSQL query execution plan visualizer for LINQPad
 *   [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
 *   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
 A new sound of an old instrument.

-## redis

-*   [vietnam-devs/coolstore-microservices](https://github.com/vietnam-devs/coolstore-microservices) - A full-stack .NET microservices build on Dapr and Tye
-*   [endoflife-date/endoflife.date](https://github.com/endoflife-date/endoflife.date) - Informative site with EoL dates of everything
-*   [buraksenyurt/skynet](https://github.com/buraksenyurt/skynet) - Some kinds of programming tutorials on MacOS/Windows/Linux.
-There are 41 sample applications.
-*   [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
-They include everything you should know in one single file.
-*   [phpredis/phpredis](https://github.com/phpredis/phpredis) - A PHP extension for Redis
-*   [aspnetrun/run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices) - Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, MassTransit, Grpc, Ocelot API Gateway, MongoDB, Redis, PostgreSQL, SqlServer, Dapper, Entity Framework Core, CQRS and Clean Architecture implementation.
-Also includes Cross-Cutting concerns like Implementing Centralized Distributed Logging with Elasticsearch, Kibana and SeriLog, use the HealthChecks with Watchdog, Implement Retry and Circuit Breaker patterns with Polly and so on..
-See Microservices Architecture and Step by Step Implementation on .NET Course w/ discount->
-*   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.
-*   [exceptionless/Exceptionless](https://github.com/exceptionless/Exceptionless) - Exceptionless server and jobs
-*   [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
-A new sound of an old instrument.
-*   [opserver/Opserver](https://github.com/opserver/Opserver) - Stack Exchange's Monitoring System

 ## service-mesh